valeman100/valeman100/README.md

 - 👋 Hi, I’m @valeman100
 - 👀 I’m interested in Machine Learning, Deep Learning and fundation systems
-- 🌱 I’m currently learning the state of the art of ML
+- 🌱 I’m currently working as AI developer @ Joinrs.com
 - 💞️ I’m looking to collaborate on fundamental ML research
-- 📫 How to reach me: vale.mannucci@live.it
+- 📫 How to reach me: val.mannucci@gmail.com

 <!---
 valeman100/valeman100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.